iphasm/Nexus-TB/WHITEPAPER.md

 ## Executive Summary

 Nexus Trading Bot is an advanced algorithmic trading platform that combines real-time market analysis, machine learning classification, and multi-strategy execution to deliver institutional-grade trading capabilities to individual traders.
-Built on a modular architecture, Nexus operates across cryptocurrency and traditional markets via Binance and Alpaca integrations.
+Built on a **modular biome architecture**, Nexus operates across cryptocurrency and traditional markets via **Binance, Bybit, and Alpaca** integrations, with persistent state managed through **PostgreSQL** and encrypted session handling.

 ---